UPPMAX/programming_formalisms/meeting_notes/README.md

 The meeting notes.

-[next.md](next.md) are the notes for a yet-to-be-scheduled meeting.
+`next.md` (if present) are the notes for a yet-to-be-scheduled meeting.